COVID and ED: The Role of Trimix

 What Does the Research Say About COVID and the Potential for ED and Male Infertility?

 The SARS-CoV-2 virus has infected millions of people this year.
 Hyper- inflammatory state and cytokine storm are used in everyday language, whereas, just a year ago, only a segment of the medical profession who treated the critically ill used these terms.

-Cytokine storms that occur in people with more severe COVID disease result from an overreaction of the immune system.
+Cytokine storms that occur in people with more severe COVID result from an overreaction of the immune system.
 This overreaction causes widespread clotting and damage to small blood vessels.
 The lining of blood vessels are targets for the virus.
-The long-term potential for vascular disease, cardiovascular disease, and the increased risk for type-2 diabetes after COVID are findings that are extremely relevant to researchers in men’s health and the men they treat.
+The long-term potential for vascular disease and cardiovascular disease, and the increased risk for type 2 diabetes after COVID are extremely relevant findings to researchers in men’s health and the men they treat.
 Vascular disease, cardiovascular disease, and type 2 diabetes all are risk factors for erectile dysfunction.

 Generating an erection is a complex physiological process that requires an intact nervous system, adequate hormone levels, the ability to dilate blood vessels and markedly increase blood flow into the penis, and the psychological desire for this process to occur.
 COVID damages blood vessels, and isolation harms psychological health.
 The potential impact of COVID on men’s health now and well into the future may be enormous.